Bar exams

 The pass mark is 75 per cent overall.

-Passing the NSW Bar Exam does not entitle you to a NSW barrister's practising certificate.
+Passing the NSW Bar Exam does not entitle you to an NSW barrister's practising certificate.
 The Bar Practice Course must be undertaken within 15 months of passing the examination.
-For more information on the Bar Pratice Course, please refer to our information page and Bar Practice Course Policy
+For more information on the Bar Practice Course, please refer to our information page and Bar Practice Course Policy

 Exemptions